MicroBlocksCN/microblocks-learn/data/activities/README.md

 Add all the files that the activity needs (that is, all the images, libraries, projects, etc) into the `files` directory.

+### Thumbnail

+The thumbnail for your activity should be named `thumbnail.png` and live in the `files` directory.
+It should be at least 420 pixels wide and 240 pixels high.

 ## Locales

 Create directories for all your available languages inside of the `locales`